nostradomus/Base3-clock/README.md

 The software has been written in the free [Arduino IDE](https://www.arduino.cc/en/Main/Software), or as [sourcecode](https://github.com/arduino/Arduino/).
 Two specific libraries are required to integrate the [DS1307 RTC module](https://github.com/adafruit/RTClib), and the [neopixel LED's](https://github.com/adafruit/Adafruit_NeoPixel).

-`...on the way...`

 ### Mechanical construction

 The housing consists of several layers of lasercut and engraved plexi plates (3 & 6mm).

-`...on the way...`
+The required files to cut out these plexi sheets are available both in [.cdr or CorelDraw format](laser-cutting-files/) or in [pdf format](pdf-files/).
+A legend on which color to use for which action (contour cutting, inside cut-outs, engraving) is available as an instruction in the [readme document](laser-cutting-files/README.md) which is accompanying the files.

 ### Building instructions